What jobs can you get with a Bachelor of Criminology?

 - ability to thrive under pressure.

 Police detectives are critical to ensuring criminals are held accountable for their actions.
 If you’re wondering how to become a police detective, it begins with undertaking a role in uniform policing.
 This first involves passing an entry exam and series of assessments.
 You will need to prove your initiative and aptitude as a police officer to be considered as a police detective.

-While you do not need a university degree to become a police officer, it can help to put you ahead of other candidates in the competitive application process and accelerate your career progression to police detective.
+A police officer is one of the few criminal justice careers you do not require a university degree to apply for.
+However, it can help to put you ahead of other candidates in the competitive application process and accelerate your career progression to police detective.